Television in Israel: Digital terrestrial television

+In January 2025, all terrestrial broadcasts are done in the DVB-T2 standard, after the shutdown of MUX1, which broadcast in DVB-T.

+Cable television

+Cable television started in Israel in the city of Netanya in 1969, initially to combat poor viewing reception of the existing IBA channel.
+For this purpose, the Ko-Had (קו־חד) company was established.
+Its infrastructure also relayed TV channels from neighboring countries, which caused problems with the authorities.

 Languages

 Israeli television broadcasts mainly in Hebrew and English.
 While Hebrew is the common language of communication, numerous shows and series of different genres are bought from English-speaking countries.
 Unless the target audience is children, subtitling in Hebrew is preferred over dubbing, not only for economic considerations.
 Subtitling is often bilingual, the secondary language being either Arabic or Russian.
 The state-owned Israel Broadcasting Authority (IBA) had an Arabic department which broadcasts news, talk shows, educational programs for children and Egyptian films on IBA's Channel 33.
 From May 15, 2017, the Arabic channel is operated by the Israeli Public Broadcasting Corporation and is called Makan 33.
 IBA's English department broadcast a daily locally produced newscast.
 Commercial channels are obligated to broadcast a portion of their programs in Arabic and Russian, or alternatively translate programs into these languages.
 There is also a legal obligation on all channels to translate some of their newscasts into the Israeli Sign Language.

 In 2002, an Israeli Russian-speaking commercial channel was launched, named Israel Plus.
 A similar Arabic-speaking channel started broadcasting in March 2012, after several attempts to establish it earlier failed.
 The first bid for the establishment of this channel was published in 1995, but canceled for formal legal problems.
 In January 2003, a new bid was published, but the winning company failed to fulfill its financial obligations.
 A final modified bid was published on 14 April 2010, for which eight companies competed.
 The Hala TV Company was selected in September 2011.